Finland’s development cooperation in Afghanistan

 Afghanistan's weak internal security is a major problem and an obstacle to development in the country.
 Poverty and unemployment have recently increased, despite mitigating efforts.
 One of the key challenges in Afghanistan is the achievement of development in rural areas.

-Afghanistan’s maternal and child mortality rates are among the highest in the world, and the position of women is among the weakest in the world.
+Afghanistan’s maternal and child mortality rates are still among the highest in the world, and the position of women is among the weakest in the world.
 Children, people with disabilities and other vulnerable groups, such as prisoners, are also susceptible to human rights violations and abuse.
 Citizens’ knowledge of their rights is deficient, and other flaws in the legal system are a serious problem.

 Cooperation with civil society organisations